 For the most current fee structures, school ratings, and regulations, always refer to official sources:

-- KHDA (Knowledge and Human Development Authority): khda.gov.ae - Official school ratings, fee increase caps, and regulations
+- KHDA (Knowledge and Human Development Authority): khda.gov.ae — official school ratings, the Education Cost Index, and regulations

-- DSIB (Dubai Schools Inspection Bureau): khda.gov.ae/dsib - School inspection reports and quality ratings
+- DSIB (Dubai Schools Inspection Bureau): school inspection reports and quality ratings

 Key Takeaways

-Planning for 13 years of education in Dubai requires understanding how fees compound, accounting for hidden costs, and choosing strategies that optimize spending without compromising quality.
+Planning for 13 years of education in Dubai requires understanding how fees compound under the ECI, accounting for hidden costs, and choosing strategies that optimize spending without compromising quality.
 Here are the critical points to remember:

-- Curriculum choice impacts total cost: IB schools cost 15-25% more than British schools with similar ratings due to higher fees and hidden costs (specialized materials, exam fees).
+- Curriculum choice impacts total cost: IB schools cost 15-25% more than British schools with similar facilities due to higher fees and hidden costs.

-- Start planning early: Beginning education savings when your child is born allows 5-6 years of investment growth before Grade 1, potentially accumulating AED 500k-800k from AED 3k-5k monthly savings.
+- Start planning early: beginning education savings when your child is born allows years of investment growth before Grade 1.

-The key to successful education planning in Dubai is starting early, understanding fee increase mechanisms, accounting for all costs (not just annual fees), and using calculators to model different scenarios.
-Whether you’re planning for one child or multiple children, accurate 13-year projections help you budget effectively, make informed school choices, and optimize spending without compromising educational quality.
+The key to successful education planning in Dubai is starting early, understanding how the ECI drives fee growth, accounting for all costs (not just annual fees), and using calculators to model different scenarios.

-Disclaimer: The figures provided are estimates based on market conditions as of January 2026.
-Actual costs may vary based on individual bank approvals and government fee updates.
+Disclaimer: The figures provided are estimates based on the KHDA Education Cost Index and market conditions as of July 2026.
+The ECI is set annually by KHDA and is a maximum eligible for-profit schools may apply for, not a guaranteed increase.
+Actual costs vary by school, rating change, and government fee updates.

 Calculation Methodology: Fee Increase Assumptions and Transparency